Development and Migration (International Field)

 - Josh DeWind

-- Program Director, Social Science Research Council [ bio ]
+- Research Director, Social Science Research Council [ bio ]

 Josh DeWind directs the Migration Program and Dissertation Proposal Development Fellowship (DPDF) Program at the Social Science Research Council.
 The Migration Program has fostered interdisciplinary collaboration in migration studies both within the United States and internationally as related to various topics including development, foreign policy, politics, race, religion, and education.
 He is co-editor of The Handbook of International Migration: The American Experience (Russell Sage Foundation 1999) and Migration and Development Within and Across Borders: Research and Policy Perspectives on Internal and International Migration (International Organization on Migration 2008).
 He received his PhD in Anthropology from Columbia University.